WSO2 Mashup Server

-The WSO2 Mashup Server is an open-source mashup platform that hosts JavaScript based mashups.
-It is based on Apache Axis2 and other open source projects, and provides JavaScript authors the ability to consume, compose and emit web services, feeds, scraped web pages, email, and instant messages.
-The source code is freely available under the open source Apache License.
-It provides a runtime platform for developing and deploying mashups.
-It can be downloaded and deployed locally or within an organization.
+WSO2 Mashup Server, an open-source mashup platform that used to host JavaScript-based mashups, is now deprecated and no longer in use.
+It was based on Apache Axis2 and other open-source projects, and allowed JavaScript to consume, compose and emit web services, feeds, scraped web pages, email, and instant messages.
+The source code was freely available under the open-source Apache License.
+It provided a runtime platform for developing and deploying mashups and could be downloaded and deployed locally or within an organization.